SCO Summit: PM Modi says want to transform India into manufacturing hub

+SCO Summit: PM Modi says want to transform India into manufacturing hub1 min read .
+07:11 PM IST

-PM Modi said that India’s economy is expected to grow at the rate of 7.5% this year and that he glad that it is one of the fastest growing economies among the largest economies of the world
+- PM Modi said that India’s economy is expected to grow at the rate of 7.5% this year.

 Speaking at the SCO summit in Samarkand, Modi said, “The world is overcoming the covid-19 pandemic.
 Several disruptions occurred in the global supply chain because of the covid and Ukraine crisis.
 We want to transform India into a manufacturing hub.".